Dodge Aspen: 1978

 The trim line arrangement was changed for 1978.
 Instead of having separate base, custom, and high-line Volaré premier/Aspen SE models, there was simply the base model, to which the buyer could add custom and premier/SE option packages.
 For their third production year, the Volaré and Aspen received their first visual update in the form of new front grille and fascia treatments.
 Starting with the 1978 model year, the standard three-speed manual transmission was no longer available with its shift lever mounted on the steering column; both the standard three-speed and the four-speed overdrive transmissions were only available with their shift levers mounted on the floor.
-New performance and trim packages for both models included the Volaré "kit car" and the Aspen "super coupe", which combined performance trim with the 360 CID V8, but the six-cylinder engine was standard.
+New performance and trim packages for both models included the "kit car" and the "Super Coupe", which combined performance trim with the 360 CID V8, but the six-cylinder engine was standard.

-The Volaré "kit car", made in honor of NASCAR legend Richard Petty, was supposed to look as much like a race car as possible.
+The Volaré or Aspen "kit car", made in honor of NASCAR legend Richard Petty, was supposed to look as much like a race car as possible.
 The wheels had no hubcaps, the wheel opening flares had a bolted-on look, and even the windshield had metal tie-downs just like the race cars.
 Unlike a race car, the kit car came standard with an automatic transmission.
 A special addition was a decal kit with large door mountable "43" decals and "360" decals for the hood.
 These decals were shipped in the trunk either to be installed by the dealer or by the owner.
-It was available in blue or red.
-A total of 145 were built.
+It was available in blue for the Volaré or red for the Aspen.
+Only 131 Dodges and 145 Plymouths were built.

-The Aspen super coupe included GR60x15 Goodyear GT radial tires on 15x8-inch wheels, a heavy-duty suspension with a rear sway bar, and a matte black finish on the hood.
-It was available in only one color: sable tan sunfire metallic.
-Special three-color (orange, yellow, and red) stripes separated the body color from the matte black colors.
-A total of 494 were built.
+The Volaré and Aspen Super Coupe packages (order code A67) included GR60x15 Goodyear GT radial tires on 15x8-inch wheels, Code "E58" 360CID 4bbl engine, x727HD transmission, heavy-duty suspension with a rear sway bar.
+The appearance was altered drastically from a standard Aspen/ Volare by adding Matte Black finishes on the entire hood, top of fenders, half the roof, both bumpers and misc. other trim.
+Along with that Blacked out look were full Matt Black wheel well flairs giving a widebody appearance along with a front spoiler attached to the front flairs.
+A 3-piece trunk tail spoiler was also included.
+Each were offered as a design package leaving no choice of paint colors.
+All Dodge Aspen versions were Sable Tan Sunfire Metallic (a rich Dark Brown) with orange, blue and yellow stripes to separate Body color from the Black.
+Volaré versions were all painted Crimson Sunfire Metallic (a Maroon/Red) with its own special three-color stripes in Yellow, Orange and Red separating the body color from the Black.
+Only 494 Volare and 531 Dodge Super Coupes were built.

 Wider tail light lenses with amber turn signals replaced the previous all-red lenses on Volaré and Aspen coupes and sedans.

 For the 1978 model year, sales were down over 30% from 1977; total production came to 166,419 (Aspen) and 217,795 (Volaré).